This vignette demonstrates some of the covariance structures

 arrows(0, 0, rr_info$b[,1]*afac, rr_info$b[,2]*afac)

-text(rr_info$fl[,1], rr_info$fl[,2], sp_names, pos = 3, col = 2)
+text(rr_info$fl[,1], rr_info$fl[,2], sp_names, pos = 3, col = 2)The random effect structure propto fits multivariate

-tree <- read.tree(text=carni70$tre)
+tree <- read.tree(text = carni70$tre)

 phylo_varcov <- vcv(tree)# phylogenetic variance-covariance matrix